Started in 2014/2015.

 The main objective of PDAS is the formation of doctors able to apply a scientific approach to environmental issues and sustainability.
 PDAS’ vision aims to empower change agents to support companies in achieving the necessary transformations to build a more sustainable future.

 Leadership in business, industry, government and society in general require a high degree of technical and scientific knowledge, as well as a mature understanding of the human dimensions of sustainable development.
 In this context, the main objective of PDAS is to provide an advanced interdisciplinary training in environmental sciences and sustainability, taking into account the technical, ecological, social, economic and institutional dimensions required to address the challenges of sustainability.
-PDAS is built on a strong research base anchored in two recognized research centers of excellence of the Faculty of Science and Technology, New University of Lisbon (FCT -UNL): CENSE - Research Centre for Environment and Sustainability and MARE - Marine and Environmental Sciences Centre.
+PDAS is built on a strong research base anchored in two recognized research centers of excellence of the NOVA School of Science and Technology: CENSE - Research Centre for Environment and Sustainability and MARE - Marine and Environmental Sciences Centre.
 In particular, PDAS aims to provide its graduates with:

 Day and tutorial system